 The Annapurna Circuit trek takes you right into the heart of the mountains and up to an elevation of 5416m (almost 18,000 feet, and 51% oxygen) as you cross the Thorong La Pass (where, in October 2013 – the same month that we had been there only the previous year – a freak blizzard blew in and killed 39 trekkers, porters, and guides).

 Despite the dangers of the Annapurna Circuit, I loved the trek.
 Every time you turn your head in Nepal you are confronted with another spectacular photo opportunity.
 And the people are amazing.
 Most hardly have a pot to piss in but their generosity knows no bounds and they welcome you into their humble homes for food and refreshments and smile with their eyes.

-The air pollution in Kathmandu is the worst I have ever experienced anywhere in the world.
-And the driving is nuts – organised chaos at best.
+The air pollution in Kathmandu is the worst I have ever experienced anywhere in the world – you can taste the unregulated exhaust fumes – they hang heavy in the air and burn your eyes.
+And the driving is nuts -a load of old ‘scrappers’ jostling for space on crowded roads as they pump out black smoke and noise pollution – organised chaos at best.

 But Kathmandu is a ‘must-visit destination’.

 In Thamel, the backpacker/trekker/hippie section, the streets are narrow and are designed mainly for walking, although bicycles and rickshaws rattle down the cobbled streets, as do taxis and small cars and vans (beware).
 Thamel is full of mountain-gear shops, too (owned by proficient hustlers who are experts in relieving from you ‘good money’, in return for ‘low-quality, counterfeit goods’ – although there are some bargains to be had if you look hard enough and know how to barter).